Down payment assistance programs and grants

 Another assistance program that places a second mortgage on your new property is a forgivable loan.
 These loans are structured with a “forgiveness period,” stipulating that the lender does not need to be paid back as long as you don't move for a given number of years.

-Typically, lenders establish this period as 5 years, but they do have the option to extend the period as much as 20 years.
+Typically, lenders establish this period as five years, but they do have the option to extend the period as much as 20 years.
 This type of financing usually comes with an interest rate of 0%.

-Matched savings programs
+4. Matched savings programs

 Individual development plans, or matched savings programs, are yet another option you’ll have for down payment assistance.
 Using this approach, you would make regular deposits to either a bank, community organization or government agency.
-That institution would in turn match whatever amount you handed over to the account.
+That institution would, in turn, match whatever amount you handed over to the account.
 Eventually, you could use the full amount of funds in the account to help cover the costs of a down payment.

 With a matched savings program, you can effectively double your savings.
 With $3,000 deposited into one of these accounts, the organization or government agency would contribute an additional $3,000, giving you access to $6,000 for any mortgage expenses.